lupyuen/lupyuen.github.io/src/tinyemu2.md

 That's because our NuttX Kernel is actually running in __RISC-V Machine Mode__, not Supervisor Mode!

 Machine Mode is the __most powerful mode__ in a RISC-V System, more powerful than Supervisor Mode and User Mode.
-But NuttX expects to boot in __Supervisor Mode__.
+However NuttX expects to boot in __Supervisor Mode__.
 (Pic below)

 (Which explains the [__Supervisor-Mode CSR Registers__](https://lupyuen.github.io/articles/tinyemu2#run-tinyemu-emulator) we saw earlier)